19hours/sg-statutes/Acts/Trade Marks Act.md

 ### Forfeiture of seized goods by consent

-87\.—(1) Subject to subsection (2), the importer may, by written notice to the Director-General, consent to the seized goods being forfeited to the Government.
+87\.—(1) Subject to subsection (2), the importer may, by written notice and the giving of the prescribed written undertakings to the Director-General, consent to the seized goods being forfeited to the Government.

+[Act 34 of 2018 wef 10/10/2018]

 (2) The notice shall be given before any infringement action in relation to the seized goods is instituted.

-(3) If the importer gives such a notice, the seized goods are forfeited to the Government and shall be disposed of —
+(3) If the importer satisfies the requirements of subsection (1), the seized goods are forfeited to the Government and shall be disposed of —

 (a) in the manner prescribed by rules made under this Act; or

 (b) if no manner of disposal is so prescribed, as the Director-General directs.

 [Copyright 1988 Ed., s.
 140G]

+[Act 34 of 2018 wef 10/10/2018]

 ### Compulsory release of seized goods to importer